 We at CMS believe that wellbeing is about children being confident, healthy and happy.
 Children desire to be loved, valued, respected, cared for and included.
 We feel that wellbeing is also an important element of overall student success.
 Students cannot achieve high academically if they feel unsafe and unhappy.
 They cannot be expected to reach their full potential if they have mental health issues and if we do not provide the support they need.
 And they cannot be their best if they are not motivated to adopt a healthy, active lifestyle, both in and outside of school.

 To buttress the process of Child Wellbeing at CMS, a survey for all students of classes 7th to 12th is conducted annually.
-The findings of the Child Wellbeing Survey are analyzed in detail by Professor Geeta Gandhi Kingdon, President, CMS and Professor Nita Gandhi Forouhi, MRC Epidemiology Unit, School of Clinical Medicine, University of Cambridge.
+The findings of the Child Wellbeing Survey are analyzed in detail by Professor Geeta Gandhi Kingdon, President and Managing Director (MD), CMS and Professor Nita Gandhi Forouhi, MRC Epidemiology Unit, School of Clinical Medicine, University of Cambridge.
 The 2017 survey’s findings were discussed in detail on 31st September, 2017 with the CMS School Counsellors.
 Professor Nita Gandhi Forouhi, highlighted the various behavioural and psychological trends of our students revealed in the survey.
 The survey analysis gave some really amazing results worth consideration.
 It gave an insight of the students’ behavioral patterns, food habits, health and hygiene, nutrition, exercise, experincecne of bullying, internet usage, social media time expenditure, etc and the findings were presented by gender, age, domestic arrangement (living with both parents versus living with a single parent), etc.

 The survey gave our counsellors insights in to the various aspects of the well-being of their students (for whose Counselling they’re responsible).
 The in-depth analysis helped the Counsellors to know the actual condition/status of the pupil in their respective campuses and plan their actions accordingly, to ensure the wellbeing of the children.
 By the help of the survey, the counsellors could easily identify the target points and thus take necessary remedial actions.
 The survey will be carried out yearly.